 There are mainly 4 ways in which a person may be released from custody.
-You can use a bondsman, which means that you'll pay the bail fee.
+You can use a bondsman, which means that you'll pay the 10% bail fee.
 Or, you can post cash for the full amount of the bond with the court or jail.
+100% Cash only.

-Or, you can use real property (such as a home or a lot) with the court.
-Or, the judge can decide to let the defendant go on their own recognizance or pretrial release after spending some hours or days in jail.
+Or, you can use real property (such as a home) through the court if the court allows.
+A deed is placed on the property and most likely you will have to pay an attorney or title company to do the paperwork.
+The final option is, the judge can decide to let the defendant go on their own recognizance or pretrial release after spending some hours, days, weeks or months in jail.

 Collateral is some property placed within the bail agent's legal control, which may be sold in the event that the defendant doesn't show up for the court proceeding.

 The bail agent can then sell the property to cover the amount paid to post the bail.
-Essentially, collateral is a way of insuring that the defendant will go back to court and complete his or her obligation to the court (this is for a huge amount of bonds).
+Essentially, collateral is a way of insuring that the defendant will go back to court and complete his or her obligation to the court.
+Usually, this is for larger bonds.
+Not all bail bonds require collateral.

-There may be a few exceptions (for example, if you had to also put up collateral or pay a full bond premium) to this, but you don't get your premium back that you paid to the bonding company.
+There may be a few exceptions (for example, if collateral or a full bond premium was paid) however, the 10% premium that was paid to the bonding company is non-refundable.

 This fee is what allowed the defendant to be released from jail and is fully earned once the defendant is out of custody.
-For example, if the defendant gets rearrested a week later, you get neither a portion nor a refund of any money.
+For example, if the defendant gets rearrested, the case dismissed etc. you get neither a portion nor a refund of any money.
 Each time a bond is posted, it costs the bonding company to post that bond.
 We can't undo a bond once it's turned in.

 There are remedies that can be done here as well.
 Contact the bonding company as soon as possible so that they can discuss your option in full detail with you!
 Do remember that the person or persons who came and signed the bond contract are the cosigners on the bond and are liable to the bonding company.
 If you think or know your “friend” is going to run, call us ASAP.